android/fit-samples/SleepKotlin/README.md

 - "Non-granular" - just sleep, no differentiating levels.

 This example demonstrates reading and writing granular sleep data.
-The app writes seven nights of sleep data to Google Fit, then uses either the Sessions client and History client to read the data back, depending on the level of aggregation chosen from the menu options.
+The app writes seven nights of sleep data to Google Fit, then uses either the Sessions client or History client to read the data back depending on the level of aggregation chosen from the menu options.

 Granular sleep is represented in Fit in two parts:

-- A **session** covering the entire period of sleep, of activity type `SLEEP`.
+- A **session** covering the entire period of sleep of activity type `SLEEP`.
 - **Activity segments**, falling with the session, of any of the granular sleep types.

 See: